Absomz/first-data-insights/professional-journal/README.md

 ## 🧠 Author’s Note

-This repository is authored and maintained by **Abner Soberón Martínez**, a self-driven learner and aspiring **AI & Machine Learning Engineer**, preparing a strong academic and technical portfolio toward applying to **MIT** or **Harvard**.
+This journal is authored and maintained by **Abner Soberón Martínez**, a determined self-learner and aspiring **AI & Machine Learning Engineer**.
+This journal reflects a methodical pursuit of excellence, deep commitment to intellectual growth, and unwavering discipline.

-The journal reflects a commitment to intellectual excellence, learning discipline, and technical mastery over time.
+It is part of a long-term personal and academic strategy, aiming for admission to top-tier institutions like **MIT** or **Harvard**.

 ---

 ## 🔒 Disclaimer

-All class content, images, and attached materials referenced within each journal entry are the intellectual property of the course instructor or Skilling Center TecMilenio, shared here solely for academic progress tracking.
-No redistribution is permitted.
+All referenced content, assets, and class materials remain the property of their respective authors or institutions.
+This journal is a personal academic log and is not intended for redistribution.

 ---

 ## ✍️ Last Updated

-June 6, 2025
+June 7, 2025